bazelbuild/bazel/site/docs/exec-groups.md

 ```

 All actions with `exec_group = "link"` would see the exec properties
-dictionary as `{"memory": "16g"}`.
+dictionary as `{"mem": "16g"}`.
 As you see here, execution-group-level
 settings override target-level settings.